Washington Paycheck Calculator

 What taxes do Washingtonians pay?

-Beside the state-level payroll tax (0.6%), there is no income tax in Washington state.
+Besides the state-level payroll tax (0.6%), Washington state has no income tax.

 How much do you make after taxes in Washington?